 Q: Why do you need a transformer?

-telephone line which will be at some different voltage compared to
+the telephone line which will be at some different voltage

-your recording device.
-Attempting to connect directly to the
+compared to your recording device.
+Attempting to connect

-line to get a better recording of my outgoing voice, perhaps fed
+microphone line to get a better recording of my outgoing voice,

 A: You can do this using a blue type LT44 transformer,

-so you have to compensate afterwards in your audio software, or
+level so you have to compensate afterwards in your audio

-adjust the Left-Right recording gain.
-You can make the call
+software, or adjust the Left-Right recording gain.
+You can

-sound even better by being clever with your audio editing
+make the call sound even better by being clever with your audio

 Q: Do you supply these already made-up in the Argos